copperdogma/project-agent/README.md

 Deployment and public connector setup:

-- See `project-agent-setup.md` for the canonical end-to-end guide (LaunchDaemon as user, Tailscale Serve + Funnel, verification, Claude SSE connector).
+- See `project-agent-setup.md` for the canonical end-to-end guide (LaunchDaemon or LaunchAgent, Tailscale Serve/Funnel, verification, Claude SSE connector).
 - For end-to-end MCP tool validation in Claude, use `AI_TESTING_PROMPT.md`.

 Dev TLS (optional):